Huegoxaga/notes/java/README.md

 - `queueObj.put(e)` Inserts the specified element into this queue, waiting if necessary for space to become available
 - `queueObj.take()` Retrieves and removes the head of this queue, waiting if necessary until an element becomes available

+### Concurrent Map

+- Map uses key-value pairs to store data
+- Key must be unique
+- Value may be duplicated
+- `ConcurrentHashMap` is one concrete implementation
+- Retrieval operations do not block (may overlap with updates)
+- Same with status methods (size, isEmpty and containsValue)
+- Update operations (put and remove) block, but does allow for more than one writer at a time
+  - Collections does have a `synchronizedMap` that is guaranteed to be exclusive

 ### Executor Service

 - Executor Service is the class for thread pools